Donald-Taggart/Donald-Taggart/README.md

 ![](Business%20Intelligence%20(1).png)

-### Hi there 👋

-I'm Don.
+### I'm Don,

 Husband to one amazing wife, and father to two exceptional daughters.
-Join me as I transition to an exciting career in business intelligence and data analysis.
+Follow my progress as I develop my business intelligence and data analysis skills.
 Want to know more about me?
 Check out my [portfolio](https://github.com/Donald-Taggart/Data-Analytics-Portfolio), or connect with me on [LinkedIn](https://www.linkedin.com/in/donaldtaggart/).

 ### Personal Projects
 [Mammographic Prediction with BI-RADS Assessments](https://github.com/Donald-Taggart/Data-Analytics-Portfolio/tree/main/Mammographic%20Prediction%20with%20BI-RADS%20Assessments)